SaHHiiLL/clash-api/README.md

 Though this token is linked to the IP address you gave, I would advise **not to hardcode it** inside your code, for safety sake.
 Paste it in a separate file that you would access from your code.
 It will prevent your token being spread if you ever share your files.

-## I do not have a static Ip address, my tokens are not working.
+## I do not have a static Ip address, my tokens are not working what should I do?
 This is a common limitation that many developers have to deal with, for that reason clash-api provides several ways to get tokens dynamically without having to hardcode them in your code as well as manage them manually.